Nora Fulton

 Sessional Instructor, Concordia University, 2018-2021

-Panelist, Society for Phenomenology and Existential Philosophy Annual Conference, Toronto, 2023
+Panelist, Society for Phenomenology and Existential Philosophy, Toronto, 2023

-Lecture, Kant and the Untimely Imagination Symposium, Zagreb, 2023
+Lecture, Kant and the Untimely Imagination, Zagreb, 2023

-Panelist, Film and Media Studies Association of Canada Annual Conference, Toronto, 2023
+Panelist, Film and Media Studies Association of Canada, Toronto, 2023

 Seminar,